WILMINGTON -- The Chimney Hill Clubhouse will be open to its members again on June 22, after about a month of renovations.

 "We decided it would be a good time to start construction," said Spicer.
 "We're doing it in phases to limit the inconveniences to our owners."

 By June 22, the building should be back open for member use.
 Exterior construction will still be under way as well as some interior work that includes replacing fixtures and hanging paintings.
-This should only slightly limit the use of the building for members, Spicer said.

 In the fall, the Chimney Hill Owners Association has plans for an additional phase of the project, which includes the breaking of walls and rest room renovations.
 An exercise room will also be added during construction.
 The Clubhouse should be open again during the winter.